ChunxuGuo/High-Level-Synthesis-Flow-on-Zynq-using-Vitis-HLS/Lab2.md

     Number of FFs used:
     Number of LUTs used:

 4. Expand the **Module & loop** and note the latency and trip count numbers for the yuv_scale function.
-Note that the iteration latency of YUV_SCALE_LOOP_Y is 6x the specified TRIPCOUNT, implying that 6 cycles are used for each of the iteration of the loop.
+Note that the iteration latency of YUV_SCALE_LOOP_X_YUV_SCALE_LOOP_Y is 6x the specified TRIPCOUNT, implying that 6 cycles are used for each of the iteration of the loop.
     <p align="center">
     <img src ="./images/lab2/Fig8.png">
     </p>
     <p align = "center">
     <i>Loop latency</i>
     </p>
+    Note that YUV_SCALE_LOOP_X_YUV_SCALE_LOOP_Y is already pipelined. -pipeline_loops <threshold> specifies the lower limit used when automatically pipelining loops.
+The default is 64, causing Vitis HLS is to automatically pipeline loops with a tripcount of 64, or greater.
+If the option is applied, the innermost loop with a tripcount higher than the threshold is pipelined, or if the tripcount of the innermost loop is less than or equal to the threshold, its parent loop is pipelined.
+If the innermost loop has no parent loop, the innermost loop is pipelined regardless of its tripcount.

 5. You can verify this by opening the Schedule Viewer, and expand the **YUV_SCALE_LOOP_X** entry.
     <p align="center">